KevinNovak/SimpleTauntMenu/README.md

 3. Extract the gma file using something like [Gmad - Easy Addon Extractor](https://gamebanana.com/tools/5868) by [Freenex](https://gamebanana.com/members/1430762).
 4. Look in the extracted folder, in the `sound` directory, finding the paths to the sound files.

-### Adding the sound paths to the menu
+### Adding the taunts to the menu

-1. After you know the sound paths for each file, open Simple Taunt Menu's `sv_stm_taunts.lua` on the server under `garrysmod\addons\{Simple Taunt Menu Folder}\lua\autorun\server`.
-This file stores a table of categories, sound paths, and taunts that Simple Taunt Menu uses.
+1. After determining the sound paths for each sound file you'd like to add, open Simple Taunt Menu's `sv_stm_taunts.lua` on the server under `garrysmod\addons\{Simple Taunt Menu Folder}\lua\autorun\server`.
+This file stores a table of categories, sound paths, and taunt names that Simple Taunt Menu uses.
 2. Follow the existing table structure to add the taunts from the taunt pack.
    * Sound paths should be relative to the `sound` folder of the taunt pack.
    * Categories can have subcategories, and those subcategories can have more subcategories, and so on.